XHPTOM-FM

-XHPTOM-FM is a Mexican radio station on 100.3 FM in Puerto Morelos, Quintana Roo, with studios in Cancún.
-It is owned by Carlos de Jesús Aguirre Gómez and carries the Ke Buena grupera format from Radiópolis.
+XHPTOM-FM is a Mexican radio station on 100.3 FM in Puerto Morelos, Quintana Roo, Mexico, with studios in Cancún.
+It is owned by Carlos de Jesús Aguirre Gómez is operated by Grupo Radio Cantón and carries its Pop format..

 History

 XHPTOM was awarded in the IFT-4 radio auction of 2017 on a rebound after the initial winning bidder, La Mera en Playa, failed to pay the winning 42 million peso bid for this frequency.
 The winning bid by a consortium of Carlos de Jesús Aguirre Gómez and CJAguirre Nacional, S.A.P.I. de C.V., was 11.5 million pesos.